 EPA method 1698 (EPA1698) was promulgated in December of 2007 and is entitled, "Steroids and Hormones in Water, Soil, Sediment, and Biosolids by HRGC/HRMS".
 The method addresses 27 target analytes, which include androgens, estrogens, progestins, and others.
 This method was developed for Clean Water Act applications and is performance based, meaning several modifications are permissible.
 For water samples, LLE with dichloromethane is applied to 1-L water samples through separatory funnel extraction or through continuous LLE.
 For samples from more complex matrices (e.g., wastewater effluents), the extract should undergo a clean-up step where a layered alumina/Florisil column is recommended.
-The resulting extract is concentrated to approximately 0.1 mL then derivatized to trimethylsilyl-ethers using N,O-bis(trimethylsilyl) trifluoroacetamide with trimethylchlorosilane (BSTFA:TMCS).
+The resulting extract is concentrated to approximately 0.1 mL then derivatized to trimethylsilylethers using N,O-Bis(trimethylsilyl) trifluoroacetamide with trimethylchlorosilane (BSTFA:TMCS).
 The derivatized extract is injected into a GC-High Resolution Mass Spectrometer (HRMS; minimum resolving power of 5,000 at 10% valley).
 The EPA shows MRLs from 0.1 to approximately 20 ng/L for the target steroids and hormones.

-It is interesting to note that several of the aforementioned methods are listed as isotope-dilution methods, however, generally only a few of the target compounds are spiked as isotopically-labeled standards, and all other substances are corrected according to those few labeled compounds added.
-Therefore, the Panel does not consider these as true isotope-dilution methods whereby each analyte would include an isotopically-labeled version spiked into the raw sample (as quickly from time of collection as possible) and followed through the entire procedure.
-Nevertheless, the Panel understands that isoptically-labeled standards are not available for all analytes of interest and, thus, the use of surrogate standards is acceptable provided that recoveries are reported.
+It is interesting to note that several of the aforementioned methods are listed as isotopedilution methods, however, generally only a few of the target compounds are spiked as isotopically-labeled standards, and all other substances are corrected according to those few labeled compounds added.
+Therefore, the Panel does not consider these as true isotopedilution methods whereby each analyte would include an isotopically-labeled version spiked into the raw sample (as quickly from time of collection as possible) and followed through the entire procedure.

-In addition to the standardized methods discussed previously, additional methods for non-regulated substances do exist from EPA and others, including those for perfluorinated alkyl acids (EPA method 537), perchlorate (EPA methods 314, 332, and 6850), NDMA (EPA methods 521 and 1625C), and other substances.
+In addition to the standardized methods discussed previously, additional methods for non-regulated substances do exist from EPA and others, including those for perfluorinated alkyl acids (EPA method 537), perchlorate (EPA methods 314, 332, and 6850), NDMA (EPA method 521), and other substances.
 However, to the best of the Panel's knowledge, these substances already have notification limits and/or action limits in California and/or health advisory levels from the USEPA.
-In addition, as discussed in the previous Panel report, essentially all drinking water agencies are required to comply with the USEPA's Unregulated Contaminant Monitoring Rule (UCMR), the latest version is UCMR4 and the target analytes are provided in Table 6.2.
-Therefore, the Panel recommends that potable reuse projects within the State of California test for the UCMR analytes regardless of the size of the system.
+In addition, as discussed in the previous panel report, essentially all drinking water agencies are required to comply with the USEPA's Unregulated Contaminant Monitoring Rule (UCMR), the latest version is UCMR4 and the target analytes are provided in Table 6.2.
+Therefore, many CECs are, or will be, monitored through various other state and federal programs.